-Exclusion Signs and Symptoms Readmission Criteria Fever Fever has been absent for 24 hours Temp at or above 100.4 degrees F. (orally, ear, forehead without the use of fever reducing or axillary) medications or a note from a doctor indicating that the fever is due to a non - contagious condition (for example, teething or ear infection).
-COVID-19 Your child should remain home for 5 days If your child is experiencing any of the following main (the positive test day is day 0).
-If your symptoms: Cough, trouble breathing, shortness of breath, child displays no symptoms, on day 6 with new loss of taste or smell.
-Two of the minor symptoms: a negative COVID test, they may return to fever (100.4+) or chills, sore throat, congestion/runny program.
-If the test is positive, they must nose, body aches, nausea, fatigue, headache or diarrhea) continue to quarantine until day 10.
-In all they should be kept at home and Director should be cases symptoms must be resolved for 24 notified. hours prior to returning.
-Ringworm 24 hours after physician's care and Flat, spreading ring shaped lesions ringworm treatment begins (need note from Dr. to return) Strep Throat 12 hours after antibiotic treatment begins, Sore or reddened throat accompanied by a fever; may child is fever free and able to comfortably cause headache, loss of appetite, swollen lymph nodes in participate in programming. neck and bad breath Pink Eye If bacterial may return 24 hours after antibiotics have been started.
+Exclusion Signs and Symptoms Readmission Criteria Inability to Comfortably Participate Child can comfortably participate in center Child complains of not feeling well or is unable to activities, behavior and temperament are comfortably participate in daily activities.
+Child's behavior typical, and free of symptoms. and temperament are not typical and require one-on one care due to symptoms.
+Fever Temp at or above 100.4 degrees F. (orally, ear, forehead or axillary) Fever has been absent for 24 hours without the use of fever reducing medications or a note from a doctor indicating that the fever is due to a non - contagious condition (for example, teething or ear infection).
+COVID-19 All symptoms must be resolved for 24 Child tests positive for COVID. without the use of medication.
+Ringworm 24 hours after physician's care and Flat, spreading ring shaped lesions ringworm treatment begins (need note from Dr. to return) Strep Throat 12 hours after antibiotic treatment begins, Sore or reddened throat accompanied by a fever; may child is fever free. cause headache, loss of appetite, swollen lymph nodes in neck and bad breath Pink Eye If bacterial may return 24 hours after antibiotics have been started.
 If viral may return when symptom free.
-Diarrhea and Vomiting 24 hours after last incident of Vomiting automatic exclusion diarrhea or vomiting Diarrhea 2 or more incidents within a 4-hour period Chills or Profuse Sweating (not weather related) Chills or profuse sweating has been absent for 24 hours or child is free of symptoms and able to participate in center activities.
-Rash Rash has been identified by Rash of unknown origin that spreads rapidly and/or is physician as not a contagious rash, accompanied by a fever. or is under treatment and no longer contagious (need note from Dr to return)
+Diarrhea and Vomiting 24 hours after last incident of diarrhea or Vomiting automatic exclusion vomiting Diarrhea 2 or more incidents within a 4-hour period Chills or Profuse Sweating (not weather related) Chills or profuse sweating has been absent for 24 hours or child is free of symptoms.
+Rash Rash has been identified by physician as Rash of unknown origin that spreads rapidly and/or is not a contagious rash, or is under accompanied by a fever. treatment and no longer contagious (need note from Dr to return) Nasal Discharge Nasal discharge has become clear and/or Nasal discharge, which is green or dark yellow in color, fever is not present accompanied by a fever Head Lice 24 hours after treatment and there are no Live lice on the scalp or nits attached to the hair shafts